 What Is An Anxiety Attack?
 10 Ways To Recognize And Cope With An Anxiety Attack

-Experiencing anxiety is part of life.
-It is part of the body’s fight-or-flight response that is triggered when you experience a situation that’s a threat, challenge, or form of pressure.
-There may be events happening that affect you, people you know, and people you don’t know that could leave a dramatic effect on your emotions.
-Anxiety occurs at different levels.
-It can help you stay focused, alert, and even motivate you.
-However, too much anxiety may lead you to feel overwhelmed, fearful, and worried about things that could signal a disorder.
+Experiencing anxiety can be a normal part of life.
+It is generally part of the body’s fight-or-flight response that can be triggered when you experience a situation that’s a threat, challenge, or form of pressure.
+Anxiety can occur at different levels.
+It can help you stay focused, alert, and motivated in some cases.
+However, too much anxiety may lead you to frequently feel overwhelmed, fearful, and worried, and this may signal a disorder.

-There are different classifications of anxiety, and they may occur with or without warning.
-People react to situations differently, and their level of anxiety reflects how they respond.
-Some people may have generalized anxiety and not know it because they have a habit of persistent worrying.
-Some experience physical symptoms regularly when under stress, not realizing they could have an anxiety problem taking a toll on their health.
-A person may have an anxiety attack or an anxiety disorder that requires professional guidance.
-Because anxiety can influence how you live your life, it is crucial to recognize signs and manage symptoms.
+In general, there are different classifications of anxiety, and they may occur with or without warning.
+People tend to react to situations differently, and how they respond may reflect the level of anxiety they’re experiencing.
+Some people may have generalized anxiety disorder and not know it because they have a habit of persistent worrying.

 - Heavy breathing or hyperventilation